-4 Economic Functions and Goals of Public Sector Renowned economic scholars agree that the basic economic problem of scarcity is the general feature of every 84 national economy.
-The resources available to any society are limited to satisfy the need of its inhabitants 85 (residents).
-All factors of production-Land, Capital and Entrepreneurship encounter constraints, which limit 86 their availability and supply at any point in time. economic and public sector in any society are to make these 87 factor endowments and resources available free from encumbrances to various sectors of the economy.
-These 88 functions and goals are pursued through the use of government economic policies which are the main core of its 89 budgetary pronouncement and measures.
-The core import of such public function are a) Allocation function. b) 90 Distribution function.
-91 92 5 a) Allocation Function 93 Allocation function of government budgetary policy is compelled by the unique features of human society.
-94 Resources are generally scarce relative to the demand and want for which these resources are needed.
-An infinite 95 or unlimited quantity of economic goods cannot be produced because of this limited supply of each resource.
-96 When certain goods are produced with the scarce or limited resources, the opportunities to produce other goods are forgone.
-This is where the allocation function of public sector is inevitable for the growth and development of 97 the economy.
-Through this allocation function, government provides the system which determines and regulates 98 the pattern of production through various incentives and statutory provisions.
-The system answers one of the 99 main economic questions of how economic goods should be produced and in what quantities.
-It also divides 100 ${101}$ $\,$ available resources within the economic private and social goods.
+Renowned economic scholars agree that the basic economic problem of scarcity is the general feature of every national economy.
+The resources available to any society are limited to satisfy the need of its inhabitants (residents).
+All factors of production-Land, Capital and Entrepreneurship encounter constraints, which limit their availability and supply at any point in time.
+The major economic functions and public sector in any society are to make these factor endowments and resources available free from encumbrances to various sectors of the economy.
+These functions and goals are pursued through the use of government economic policies which are the main core of its budgetary pronouncement and measures.
+The core import of such public function are a) Allocation Function

+- a) Allocation function. - b) Distribution function.

+Allocation function of government budgetary policy is compelled by the unique features of human society.
+Resources are generally scarce relative to the demand and want for which these resources are needed.
+An infinite or unlimited quantity of economic goods cannot be produced because of this limited supply of each resource.
+When certain goods are produced with the scarce or limited resources, the opportunities to produce other goods are forgone.
+This is where the allocation function of public sector is inevitable for the growth and development of the economy.
+Through this allocation function, government provides the system which determines and regulates the pattern of production through various incentives and statutory provisions.
+The system answers one of the main economic questions of how economic goods should be produced and in what quantities.
+It also divides available resources within the economic private and social goods.

-102 6 b) Distribution Function This relates to the manner in which the effective demand over economic goods is divided among the various individual and family spending units of the society.
+b) Distribution Function

+This relates to the manner in which the effective demand over economic goods is divided among the various individual and family spending units of the society.
 It is effective demand, which determines the distribution of real output among the populace through the existing pattern of income and wealth in the private sector and through the political influence in the public sector.
-Through its distribution function government adjusts the market induced distribution of income and wealth to ensure conformity with what the society considers as a fair or just state of resource distribution. i.
-Stabilization Function This function is concerned with the attainment by the national economy of: 110 ?
-High levels of labour employment and capital utilization at stable prices, ?
-A good balance of international 111 payment performance and ?
-A satisfactory rate of growth in per capita output (income) over a period of time.
-112 These are pursued by the use of budget policy as a means of achieving:
+Through its distribution function government adjusts the market induced distribution of income and wealth to ensure conformity with what the society considers as a fair or just state of resource distribution.

+i.
+Stabilization Function

+This function is concerned with the attainment by the national economy of:

+- High levels of labour employment and capital utilization at stable prices, - A good balance of international paymen performance and - A satisfactory rate of growth in per capita output (income) over a period of time.

+These are pursued by the use of budget policy as a means of achieving: